Mads Juel Andersen: Youth career

-Mads Juel Andersen started his football career at Herstedøster Idræts Club (HIC) at the age of 5.
+Mads Juel Andersen started his football career at Herstedøster Idræts Club (HIC) at the age of five.
 He started because the other boys in the kindergarten already played there, and then it was a perfect way to be with his friends.
-His friends were the only reason why Mads started playing football.
+His friends were the only reason why Andersen started playing football.
 He had previously tried his hand at some athletics, but stopped because none of the friends went to that.

-After playing 9 months in Albertslund IF, Andersen joined Brøndby IF at the age of 9.
+After playing nine months in Albertslund IF, Andersen joined Brøndby IF at the age of nine.

 Career

 Brøndby IF

 In November 2015, Andersen penned his first professional contract with Brøndby which meant, that he permanently would be a part of the first team squad from the upcoming 2016–17 season.
 On 12 April 2015, Andersen was called up to his first-ever game for the senior squad in a match against SønderjyskE, where he remained on the bench for the whole game.

 In the 2015–16 season, Andersen was only called up for one game.
 In the following season, he was loaned out to HB Køge in the Danish 1st Division until the end of 2016.
 The deal was later extended to the end of the season.
 Andersen played 25 league games and scored two goals for the club before he returned to Brøndby.

 Andersen got his debut for Brøndby in the Danish Cup against Ledøje-Smørum Fodbold, where he played all 90 minutes.
 However, he didn't make any appearances in the league for the club, before he left.